Signed in as:

 Performance becomes harder to sustain.

-I built my career on restoring structural clarity.
+I built my career by restoring structural clarity inside complex systems.

 As I moved into more senior roles, a pattern became clear.